microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/gke/gke_mssql_mi_terraform/_index.md

 description: >
 ---

 > **ADVISORY: An known issue affecting Azure CLI Kubernetes extensions is causing problems with automation in Jumpstart Kubernetes scenarios, data and app services scenarios, and ArcBox where the Azure CLI Kubernetes extensions are used.
-This issue will result result in incomplete or failed deployments.
+This issue will result in incomplete or failed deployments.
 Thank you for your patience as the teams work to address the issue.**

 ## Deploy an Azure SQL Managed Instance on GKE using a Terraform plan